-The adjudication phase of the Formal Conduct Process begins when the Director sends the Adjudication Notice and concludes when the Decision-maker issues its written Notice of Findings.
-The adjudication phase will conclude within approximately 8 weeks from the date of the Notice of Adjudication.
+The adjudication phase of the Formal Conduct Process begins when the Director sends the Adjudication Notice and concludes when the Decision-maker issues a written Notice of Findings.
+The adjudication phase will conclude approximately eight (8) weeks from the date of the Notice of Adjudication.
 Specific deadlines and dates calculated according to these procedures will be outlined in communications from the University.